Practicc/Rift-Archive/README.md

-# Rift Be Like
+# Rift Archive

-i made this bc bored
-k bye
+maintained by alosh and practic :)